s5uishida/open5gs_epc_srsran_sample_config/README.md

 ### Changes in configuration files of Open5GS EPC C-Plane

-The following parameters including APN can be used in the logic that selects SGW-U as the connection destination by PFCP.
+The following parameters can be used in the logic that selects SGW-U and UPF(PGW-U) as the connection destination by PFCP.

 - APN
 - TAC (Tracking Area Code)
 - e_CellID

 For the sake of simplicity, I used only APN this time.
-Please refer to [here](https://github.com/open5gs/open5gs/pull/560#issue-483001043) for the logic to select SGW-U.

 - `open5gs/install/etc/open5gs/mme.yaml`
 ```diff